edaaydinea/PythonCrashCourse/README.md

 * **Published:** 2016
 * **Description:** Python Crash Course is a hands-on, project-based introduction to programming in Python.
 It is designed for beginners who want to learn Python programming quickly, with a focus on practical exercises and real-world projects.

-## 📝 Notes

-This section contains organized notes from the book, summarizing key concepts and important points.

 ## 💡 Exercise Solutions

 This section includes solutions to exercises from the book, organized by chapter.